 THE PUBLIC UTTERATON MACHINES

-The Public Utteraton Machine was installed at the following locations:
+The Public Utteraton Machine was installed at the following locations for 2 weeks each:

 The Public Utteraton Machine is solar powered and has 2 points of engagement for passersby.